vendia/blog/posts/2022-06-07-real-time-data-sharing-pros-cons.md

 1. **Time consuming and complex to build**

     True real-time data sharing can be extremely hard to design, build, and implement across multiple partners.
-While point-to-point APIs between two partners is somewhat straightforward, when multiple parties get involved, the challenges grow exponentially, which makes it time-consuming and costly to build.
+Managing point-to-point APIs between two partners is somewhat straightforward.
+The challenges grow exponentially when three or more parties get involved.
+The solution is time-consuming and costly to build.

 2. **Difficult to create a shared and trusted source of truth**